 There are even 3D printers that can use other materials, like clay or Sugru.
 The problem with these printers is that they’re usually less reliable than standard filament-based models.
 If you’re an artist or want to use a printer for experimental use then have at it, but most people will be better suited towards a standard printer.

-Here’s the bad news: 3D printing is still very slow despite its many recent advancements.
+Here’s the bad news: 3D printing is still very slow despite its many advancements.

 Generally, most low-budget printers go at a rate of around 50mm per second.
 This means that larger models can take a long time to create.
-There’s another problem too: very fast printers usually create thicker, more obvious layers in the final product.
-This proves that sometimes, slow and steady really is the better option.
+There’s another problem: very fast printers create thicker, more obvious layers in the final product.
+This proves that usually, slow and steady is the better option.

-Some printers allow you to add an extra extruder (essentially a nozzle) to speed up the printing process.
-These have another benefit too – you may even be able to use multiple materials at the same time.
+Some printers allow you to add an additional extruder (essentially a nozzle) to speed up the printing process.
+These have another upside too – you may even be able to use multiple materials at the same time.
 If this is something that you think you’d like, consider purchasing a dual-extruder model.

 Best Budget 3D Printers